Nib Health Funds: Diversification and expansion

-In 2013, nib launched Whitecoat Health Service Directory, a free online search and comparison service.
-The site has been likened to being the TripAdvisor of the healthcare sector.
-While popular with consumers, the service has received significant criticism from doctors and medical groups.
+In 2013, nib launched Whitecoat Health Service Directory, a free online search and comparison platform often compared to TripAdvisor for healthcare.
+While popular with consumers, it has faced criticism from doctors and medical groups.

 In 2014, nib entered a distribution alliance with Suncorp subsidiary Apia to sell private health insurance under the Apia brand.
 Later that year, nib partnered with global medical insurer AXA PPP International in launching a global health cover pilot product in New Zealand.

-In 2016, nib announced the acquisition of World Nomads Group, Australia's third-largest distributor of travel insurance, for $95 million.
-In 2019, nib rebranded World Nomads Group to nib Travel.
-The following year they acquired GU Health, Australia's only established specialist corporate group health insurer, for $155.5 million.
+In 2016, nib acquired World Nomads Group, Australia's third-largest travel insurance distributor, for $95 million, rebranding it as nib Travel in 2019.
+The following year, it also acquired GU Health, a specialist corporate health insurer, for $155.5 million.

-In 2019, nib acquired QBE’s travel insurance business, QBE Travel, as part of its World Nomads Group expansion. nib also announced a partnership with Tasly, a Chinese pharmaceutical company.
+In 2019, nib acquired QBE's travel insurance business, QBE Travel, as part of its World Nomads Group expansion. nib also announced a partnership with Tasly, a Chinese pharmaceutical company.